alabamenhu/LanguageTag/README.md

 form (but placing -t before -u) without adjusting internal order or capitalization.

-Once additional elements of the CLDR are integrated into other Perl 6 modules, then support may be added for more descriptive readouts of the tags (e.g., saying
+Once additional elements of the CLDR are integrated into other Raku modules, then support may be added for more descriptive readouts of the tags (e.g., saying